 - Publishers' Convention is ONPA's annual three-day premier event, held every summer at a hotel or resort in Oregon.
 Official business, annual reports, installation of a new board, and industry development sessions are conducted at this meeting.

-- Advertising Convention (AdCon), a three-day sales development conference held in the fall, is designed to improve the quality of sales management and training skills at all Oregon newspapers.
+- Advertising Convention (AdCon), a sales development conference held in the fall, is designed to improve the quality of sales management and training skills at all Oregon newspapers.

 - Better Newspaper Contest and Awards Presentation.
 Each year member newspapers prepare entries for a contest which recognizes the best work published that year.
 Awards are presented at the annual Publisher's Convention and in awards presentations on this web site.